 Here is a short video I found that tells the sign’s history.

 The Western Wall is one of the most popular POI in the Old City of Jerusalem.
-And though you can visit it anytime, I would suggest visiting it during one of the mentioned times (like Kabbalat Shabbat).
-Moreover, the Western Wall Tunnels and Behind the Scenes guided tours will let you see the city in a new light, and upgrade your visit.
-Definitely recommended.
+You can go there anytime, but I would suggest visiting it during one of the mentioned times (like Kabbalat Shabbat).
+Moreover, the Western Wall Tunnels and Behind the Scenes guided tours will let you see the city in a new light and upgrade your visit.
+I recommended it.

 Have you ever been to the Western Wall?
 Tell us about your experience in the comments below.